-Activities: Orientation, a 30-hour Thai Yoga Massage course (details below), a day of volunteering with rescued elephants at the Elephant nature Park, an optional excursion to the world renowned craft centers.
+Activities: Orientation to Chiang Mai, Thai Yoga Massage, yoga, meditation, a day of volunteering with rescued elephants at the Elephant nature Park, an optional excursion to the world renowned craft centers, farewell celebration.

-This journey will officially begin at 12:00 noon on January 12th at the Shanti Lodge in Bangkok, and will end at 9:00 AM on January 31th at the Manee House in Chiang Mai.
+This journey will officially begin at 11:00 AM on January 12th at the Shanti Lodge in Bangkok, and will end at 9:00 AM on January 30th at the Manee House in Chiang Mai.
 Participants are encouraged to arrive in Bangkok on or before January 11th.

-Getting to the Shanti Lodge: From the Suvarnabumi Airport in Bangkok (BKK), we suggest that you follow the signs to the Public Taxi stand (downstairs) and give them a copy of a map which can be printed from the Shanti Lodge website: http://www.shantilodge.com/ A taxi ride from Suvarnabumi Airport to the Shanti Lodge should take between 45-60 minutes, and with tolls, should cost under 500 Baht ($15).
-Transfers to/from the airport are NOT included in the package price.
+Getting to the Shanti Lodge: From the Suvarnabumi Airport in Bangkok (BKK), we suggest that you follow the signs to the Public Taxi stand (downstairs) and give them a copy of a map which can be printed from the Shanti Lodge website.
+A taxi ride from Suvarnabumi Airport to the Shanti Lodge should take between 45-60 minutes, and with tolls, should cost under 550 Baht ($15).
+Transfers to/from the airport are NOT included in the tuition costs.

-Shanti Lodge Reservations: Because participant travel plans very greatly (people will be arriving from different countries of origin on different dates and at all hours of the night), we ask that you make you own room reservations at the Shanti Lodge from the night that you arrive until check out on the 13th.
-Integral Travel will pick up the tab for night of the 12th, but participants will be required to cover any additional nights.
+Shanti Lodge Reservations: Because participant travel plans very greatly (people will be arriving from different countries of origin on different dates and at all hours of the night), we ask that you make you own room reservations at the Shanti Lodge from the night that you arrive until check out on the 14th.
+Integral Travel will pick up the tab for night of the 12th and 13th, but participants will be required to cover any additional nights.

 Returning to Bangkok: Experience has shown that by the end of our journey together, participants have come to LOVE Thailand and feel quite comfortable navigating it on their own; so not surprisingly, they don’t want to leave.
 We recommend that if you have the opportunity to build a few extra days or weeks into your itinerary, DO IT!
 But if you must return to Bangkok right away, you have many options:

 Train: Trains run very regularly between Chiang Mai and Bangkok and the trip takes around 12-14 hours.
-To see the schedule click the link below. http://www.seat61.com/Thailand.htm
+To see the schedule click here.

 Plane: Flights from Chiang Mai to Bangkok run very regularly and one-way fares are reasonably priced.
 The flight takes about one hour.

-Please bring: yoga mat, meditation shall, journal, pens, head-lamp, thin sleeping-bag liner, pack-towel, alarm clock, watch, conservative clothing (covered shoulders and legs) to wear during the meditation retreat and to visit the Wats (temples), comfortable clothing to practice yoga and Thai Yoga Massage, a warm layer (wool hat, socks, fleece) for cool nights and mornings in the mountains, sun-hat, sunglasses, day-pack or shoulder bag, bathing suit, sleepwear, sandals or flip-flops, walking shoes, toiletries, medications, camera.
+Please bring: yoga mat, meditation shall, journal, pens, head-lamp, thin sleeping-bag liner, pack-towel, alarm clock, watch, conservative clothing (covered shoulders and legs) to wear during visits to Wats (temples) and the Grand Palace, comfortable clothing to practice yoga and Thai Yoga Massage, a warm layer (wool hat, socks, fleece) for cool nights and mornings in the mountains, sun-hat, sunglasses, day-pack or shoulder bag, bathing suit, sleepwear, sandals or flip-flops, walking shoes, toiletries, medications, camera.